olad5/olad5/README.md

 ### Hi there, I'm Francis  👋

-- 🔭 I’m currently working on a personal projects.
+- 🔭 I’m a Full Stack software engineer.
-- 🌱 I’m currently learning MERN stack.
+- 🌱 I’m currently learning about Software architecture and API design Patterns.
 - 👯 I’m looking to collaborate on exciting projects that would solve real world problems.
-- 👀 Looking for junior roles.
-- 🥅 2022 Goals: Learn typescript and probably Go. 🤞
+- 🥅 2022 Goals: Learn typescript and probably Go lang. 🤞

 ### Languages and Frameworks: